mikedoubintchik/highspot/README.md

 ### Code Quality & Standardization

-- I like to explicit as possible about required versions and enforce them when possible.
+- I like to be as explicit as possible about required versions and enforce them when possible.
 Node version 12.18.0 (LTS support) is enforced using .npmrc and engines in package.json
 - I like to enforce code quality so I implemented Husky pre-commit hooks that run tests and prettier on commit and enforce eslint rules
 - Any sort of setup requirements are automated as much as possible, so for example I run a post install script that copies the `.env.example` file to `.env`

 ### State Management

-- I went for React Context for simplicity
+- I went with React Context using useDispatch hook for simplicity
-- I kept most state that was shared among components in global state
+- I kept most state that was shared among components in global state and in general tried to minimize reliance on local state

 ### Design

 - I wanted a good looking design with minimal customization.
-I chose [Bootstrap]() and [Reactstrap]() because I'm quite familiar with them and they aren't heavy when you pull in only the modules you need.
+I chose Bootstrap and [Reactstrap](https://reactstrap.github.io/) because I'm quite familiar with them and they aren't heavy on the codebase when you pull in only the modules you need.
 I could have just as easily chosen another framework such as Material.
-In a team setting, this decision would have been made as a team taking into consideration levels of upskilling needed/desired, how closely the UI framework matches the designs and needs, whether the framework meets performance needs, etc.
+In a team setting, this decision would have been made as a team, taking into consideration levels of upskilling needed/desired, how closely the UI framework matches the designs, whether the framework meets performance needs, etc.

 ### Environment Variables

 - I saved various information to ENV variables so they could be kept private from the repo, which is especially useful for API keys (none needed in this project)
-- Also this would make the various variables changed easily depending on the environment, ie. different API_URL depending on dev vs staging vs prod environments
+- Also this would make the various variables changed easily depending on the deployment environment, ie. different API_URL depending on dev vs staging vs prod environments

 ### Abstraction

-- I attempted to show how I would abstract useful functionality that can be reused throughout the app (components, hooks)
+- I attempted to show how I would abstract useful functionality that can be reused throughout the app (see components / hooks)
 - I created a custom hook for infinite scroll functionality that can be reused throughout the app

 ### New Techniques

 - I used the [HTML Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to implement infinite scrolling.
 I've done most of the things in this challenge before, so I want to try something new to learn and upskill myself.
-At the same time, this API is [supported by most modern browsers](https://caniuse.com/#feat=intersectionobserver)
+At the same time, this API is [supported by most modern browsers](https://caniuse.com/#feat=intersectionobserver).
+I always like to learn and try something new on a project if it doesn't have any negative impact.

 ### Testing

-- I wrote a couple of integration and unit tests, but definitely not near anywhere of production level, due to time constraints.
+- I wrote a couple of integration and unit tests, but definitely nowhere near production level, due to time constraints.
 If I was releasing this to production, I would attempt to get close to 100% test coverage and implement regression tests

 ### Deployment

 - Deployed to Firebase so it would be easy for you guys to view the app.
-However, instructions for local setup are below.
+However, instructions for local setup are above.

 ### If I had more time